telerik/kendo-ui-core/docs/aspnet-mvc/troubleshoot/troubleshooting.md

 ---
-title: Troubleshooting
+title: Common Issues
-page_title: Troubleshooting guide for Telerik UI for ASP.NET MVC
+page_title: Common Issues | UI for ASP.NET MVC Troubleshooting
-description: Find solutions for common problems which you may face while using Telerik UI for ASP.NET MVC
+description: "Learn about the solutions of common issues that may occur while working with Telerik UI for ASP.NET MVC."
 previous_url: /aspnet-mvc/troubleshooting
 slug: troubleshooting_aspnetmvc
-position: 7
+position: 1
 ---

-# Troubleshooting
+# Common Issues

 This page provides solutions for common problems you may encounter while working with Telerik UI for ASP.NET MVC.
 In addition you could check the general [Kendo UI troubleshooting help topic](/troubleshooting), which is relevant since Telerik UI for ASP.NET MVC is powered by Kendo UI.